tungngreen/PipelineScheduler/README.md

 }
 ```

-When running FCPO, the config should also contain an fcpo section with hyperparameterts.
+When running [FCPO](https://www.arxiv.org/abs/2507.18047), which enable local optimization, the config should also contain an fcpo section with hyperparameterts.

 ```json
 {